ComputationalCryoEM/ASPIRE-Python/docs/source/installation.rst

    # with the additional ``dev`` extension.
    pip install -e ".[dev]"

-.. note:: Required dependent packages supporting Python 3.11 are currently only supported on Linux.
+.. note:: Required dependent packages supporting the latest Python may only be supported on Linux.

 Test the package